microsoft/InnerEye-DeepLearning/docs/source/md/sample_tasks.md

 This will convert the dataset to csv form and create a file `dataset.csv`.

 Finally, upload this folder (with the images and `dataset.csv`) to Azure Blob Storage.
-For details on creating a storage account, see [Setting up AzureML](setting_up_aml.md#step-4-create-a-storage-account-for-your-datasets).
+For details on creating a storage account, see [AzureML Setup](setting_up_aml.md).
 The dataset should go into a container called `datasets`, with a folder name of your choice (`name_of_your_dataset_on_azure` in the description below).

 ### Creating the glaucoma model configuration and starting training

 Next, you need to create a configuration file `InnerEye/ML/configs/MyGlaucoma.py` which extends the GlaucomaPublic class like this:

 ```python
 from InnerEye.ML.configs.classification.GlaucomaPublic import GlaucomaPublic